Database Connector Configuration for DSR Pipelines

 Phase 4: Cross-Environment Type Coercion & Async Decoupling

 Cross-environment mapping requires explicit type coercion matrices.
-Teams frequently reference Mapping legacy on-prem databases to cloud schemas when normalizing temporal definitions across hybrid environments.
-We implement deterministic casting rules to handle timezone drift, epoch conversions, and legacy VARCHAR date formats.
+Normalize temporal definitions across hybrid environments by implementing deterministic casting rules to handle timezone drift, epoch conversions, and legacy VARCHAR date formats.

 Asynchronous execution patterns decouple heavy extraction jobs from the main pipeline thread.
-We leverage Async Polling & Queue Management to maintain predictable throughput and prevent blocking I/O during large-scale subject lookups.
+Leverage Async Polling & Queue Management to maintain predictable throughput and prevent blocking I/O during large-scale subject lookups.

 import asyncio